QubesOS/qubes-doc/user/how-to-guides/how-to-install-software.md

 #### Root revert

-**Important:** This command will roll back any changes made *during the last time the TemplateVM was run, but **not** before.*
+**Important:** This command will roll back any changes made *during the last time the template was run, but **not** before.*
-This means that if you have already restarted the TemplateVM, using this command is unlikely to help, and you'll likely want to reinstall it from the repository instead.
+This means that if you have already restarted the template, using this command is unlikely to help, and you'll likely want to reinstall it from the repository instead.
 On the other hand, if the template is already broken or compromised, it won't hurt to try reverting first.
 Just make sure to **back up** all of your data and changes first!